-Geoffrey and his third wife (I don’t want to use her real name and will call her Lisa) married on January 1, 2007.
+Geoffrey and his second wife (I don’t want to use her real name and will call her Lisa) married on January 1, 2007.
 Lisa was 21 at the time, and Geoffrey was eight years older at 29.
 The couple was married just over five years when they welcomed a son on January 23, 2012.

 Soon after the divorce, Lisa relocated to Florida and she shared split custody of their son with Geoffrey, who was still living in Tennessee.

 According to a lack of court documents to the contrary, the couple seemed to co-parent without much issue for the next two years.
 In February of 2016, Lisa married a man in the US Army stationed in Seattle, Washington, and she filed papers announcing that she planned to move there.
 Geoffrey filed a petition protesting the relocation, stating that it violated the terms of the initial agreement, and he asked the court for primary custody.
 That ignited an acrimonious custody battle that has gone on for years, and has yet to be resolved.

 At the center of the most recent disputes between Geoffrey and Lisa are her concerns for their son’s safety while in his dad’s care.
 As part of a permanent parenting plan that was signed by both parties and a judge in September of 2017, there was a stipulation requiring that Geoffrey sign a HIPAA (Health Insurance Portability and Accountability Act) compliant release that “shall entitle Mother to all of Father’s medical and prescription records from any source, including but not limited to his prescriptions for opiate medication.
 Father shall provide Mother with a list of all his prescribing doctors, pain clinics, and the pharmacies where he fills his prescriptions.”